 About This Database:

-This database contains the questionnaires issued by Dr. Fay to deaf couples in America.
-The questionnaires were completed during the years 1889-1894.
+This database contains the questionnaires issued by Dr. Fay.
+The questionnaires were completed during the years 1889-1894 and include information for individuals who married in both American and Canada.
 Information recorded on these forms includes:

 - Names of husband and wife